What Makes AcreTrader Different

-Our comprehensive diligence process ensures that 1) only farms shown to be exceptional by our vetting process appear on our platform and 2) our offerings are managed end-to-end by informed, experienced professionals.
+Our comprehensive diligence process ensures that 1) only farms rigorously reviewed through our vetting process appear on our platform and 2) our offerings are managed end-to-end by informed, experienced professionals.

 For farm sourcing, we have a dedicated internal team with extensive farming knowledge seeking off-market deal flow who then employ advanced geospatial analysis and data science in evaluating those farms.
 Our people are working every day to not only find great, investable farmland, but also to make sure that all our farms are closed and managed without problems.